 Sega composer, sound director and musician Jun Senoue’s first musical credit on a Sonic game was for Sonic the Hedgehog 3 in 1994.
 Soon after, he produced music for the Genesis version of Sonic 3D Blast.
 With these and many other credits under his belt, as well as his love of hard rock, Senoue proved to be the perfect candidate for redefining Sonic’s sound as the character moved into three dimensions, which provided an opportunity to correct the dissonance between his edgy ‘90s attitude and his much-less-edgy electro-pop soundtrack.

 And Senoue did exactly that, creating Sonic Adventure’s memorable hard rock funk-fest score.
 However, the Dreamcast was capable of more than just instrumental tracks: with new technology allowing full voice acting and a vocal soundtrack, Senoue was driven to create a main theme for Sonic Adventure, a flagship voice-driven song to loudly proclaim that this was the new sound of Sonic.
-Thus, Senoue laid down the demo for “Open Your Heart,” but his vocals didn’t quite fit.
+Thus, Senoue laid down the demo for “Open Your Heart,” but the original vocals of Eizo Sakamoto didn’t quite fit.
 Fortunately, he had someone in mind to give the track the right punch.

 While Senoue was developing his musical career, Johnny Gioeli and his brother had formed their hard rock band, Hardline.
 The band had only a brief career, forming in 1991, releasing their first album in 1992 and breaking up soon after.
 But in this short time, they managed to gain the interested of Jun Senoue.